 • Large open world with a sprawling city and the surrounding area

-• Tons of activities you could spend time with the outside of the plot
+• Tons of activities you could spend time with outside of the plot

 • Three distinct protagonists you can switch between